texfaq/texfaq.github.io/FAQ-dtx.md

 with `dtx` files, since they use an unusual class file.

-The `sty2dtx` system goes one step further: it attempts to create a `dtx` file from a ''normal'' `sty` file with comments.
-It works well, in some circumstances, but can become confused by comments that aspire to ''structure'' (e.g., tabular material, as in many older packages' file headers).
+The `sty2dtx` system goes one step further: it attempts to create a `dtx` file from a "normal" `sty` file with comments.
+It works well, in some circumstances, but can become confused by comments that aspire to "structure" (e.g., tabular material, as in many older packages' file headers).

 The `dtx` files are not used by LaTeX after they have been